Mild

 Pollen levels in Nashville are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Nashville is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Nashville is expected to be higher, with mild pollen conditions.

-Grass pollen is the highest supported pollen type in Nashville today.
-Grass pollen is very low.
+Weed pollen is the highest supported pollen type in Nashville today.
+Weed pollen is moderate.

 Grass pollen in Nashville is very low today.

-Tomorrow's pollen forecast for Nashville is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Nashville is expected to be higher, with mild pollen conditions.

-The allergy forecast in Nashville is low today based on the supported tree, grass, and weed pollen data shown on this page.
+The allergy forecast in Nashville is mild today based on the supported tree, grass, and weed pollen data shown on this page.

 Nashville sits in Middle Tennessee's humid subtropical climate zone, where mild winters, warm springs, and lengthy growing seasons create one of the more challenging allergy environments in the United States—the city is frequently ranked among the nation's worst metros for seasonal allergies.